Creating and assessing risks

 Inherent impact is the initial impact of the risk if realized, before any treatments have been applied.

-Inherent risk is calculated using the risk model defined on the settings screen (see Administering the Application), and is based on the inherent probability and impact.
+Inherent risk is calculated using the risk model defined on the application settings page, and is based on the inherent probability and impact.

 Save stores the risk information in the issue and restores the risk assessment panel to read-only mode.